nichtsundniemand/gnome-keyring-decryptor/README.md

 for use with the provided flake, I strongly recommend setting up [`direnv`](https://direnv.net/) as well.

+Build depencies:
+ * [`docopt.c`](https://github.com/docopt/docopt.c): For generating the argument parser in accordance with the [`docopt`](http://docopt.org/)-specification.

+   Meson needs to be able to find this in your Python's search-path.

 To build this project simply follow the usual `meson`-procedure:
 ```sh
 $ meson setuo build